mattermost/docs/source/process/feature-release.md

     - Confirm up to date with test updates and known issues in release testing spreadsheet
     - Assign release testing areas to team members
     - After RC1 is cut: Update rctesting and CI server invite links in Release Testing spreadsheet
-    - After RC1 is cut: Lock Selenium server to RC1
+    - After RC1 is cut: Lock Selenium server to RC1 and begin running all Selenium IDE tests
 4. Build:
     - Review all `TODO` notes, including one for uncommenting upgrade code
     - Confirm all PRs in [`/enterprise`](https://github.com/mattermost/enterprise/pulls) repo have been merged.